 This Earth Day Bird Walk was not too springy but very birdy!
 We spotted 53 species, including a Merlin, Eastern Meadowlarks, a Virginia Rail, Rusty Blackbirds and a leucistic Winter Wren.

 COS has been keeping an eye on plans for development in Jackson Park, including a new golf course in the South Shore neighborhood.
 Birders and community residents are voicing their concerns about wildlife protection.

 In December COS celebrated its Conservation Awards, given to volunteers who have given freely of their time and energy to do the avian-based restoration work at LaBagh Woods.
-This COS honor is now playfully known as “the Order of the Buckthorn” in recognition of the buckthorn removal which has been an integral part of the restoration work there.

 A group of birders met at Whistler Woods on another summer-like morning.

 A group of 15 birders met at the Field House in Humboldt Park with a brilliantly blue sky and summer-like temperatures.